-In the current year the reserve position was further increased, with careful control of costs.
-Where possible expenditure was used for materials to set up for the new academic year which further supports the results ongoing.
+In the current year, the reserve position was further increased, with careful control of costs.
+Where possible expenditure was used for materials to set up for the new academic year which further supports the results ongoing and for ongoing IT investment.